objetos/objects2/source.md

 ## Inheritance
 Example:

-> Consider the problem of implmenting the following class hierarchy for the tangram game:
+> Consider the problem of implementing the following class hierarchy for the tangram game:
 > Rect<:Shape, Triangle<:Shape, Paralelogram<:Shape

 V: